 It's all over the social media sites of all these leftists.

-Because I don't think it's gonna work.
+Good luck with that strategy because I don't think it's going to work.

 There's going to be improvement in 24 hours that will have a profound impact on the country.

-Iran is saying it wouldn't.
+Iran is saying it would now wait a minute.

 I don't think Donald Trump cares about the deal that Hillary and Obama made.